Uncertainty United: Fans left in the lurch by Premier League's Covid crisis - KESQ

 Those guidelines have been in place from the outset of the 2021-22 campaign — as per Appendix 17 of the Premier League handbook, which states that “permission will not be granted to postpone a League Match where the applicant Club has 14 or more Players listed on its Squad List available.”

-Each team had been set to play three times between 26 December and 3 January in what is traditionally the busiest period of fixtures in the domestic league calendar, though on Thursday the Premier League was forced to postpone two matches scheduled for Boxing Day due to Covid-19 issues within Watford and Leeds United.
+Each team had been set to play three times between 26 December and 3 January in what is traditionally the busiest period of fixtures in the domestic league calendar, though three Boxing Day fixtures have been postponed in the last 48 hours due to Covid 19 issues at Watford, Leeds United and Everton.

-Watford were scheduled to play away against Wolverhampton Wanderers, while Leeds were due to visit Liverpool at Anfield on Sunday, Dec.
-26.
+All three sides faced away fixtures — at Wolves, Liverpool and Burnley respectively — on Sunday, Dec.
+26, and the league said they understood the “frustrations” of these supporters being unable to watch their teams at “a special time of the year.”

 The picture is further complicated by Premier League vaccination rates.